privacybydesign/pbdf-website/pages/en/board.md

    organising funding and actually realising and implementing these innovations.

- * Tim Vermeulen (t.vermeuelen 'at' privacybydesign.foundation) is IT
+ * Tim Vermeulen (t.vermeulen 'at' privacybydesign.foundation) is IT
    R&D Manager at network company Alliander.
 His teams works on embedding innovative IT solutions in the energy landscape.
 This involves techniques like Blockchain, Augmented Reality en